-Yes, we need more fun things to do at home during this COVID-19 pandemic.
+Yes, we need more fun things to do at home during this COVID-19 pandemic, or after it is over.
 Here are some ideas for fun activities that you can do at home, or near home, while maintaining your social distancing.

 Appetizer dinner - I love appetizers, so why not make a meal out of them?
 Try wine and cheese, sushi rolls, potato skins - whatever you like to make or pickup from your favorite restaurant.
 Pair it with a swim party by the pool, or an evening of Netflix.